ivfr89/english/README.md

 4. Open the game in a browser: http://localhost:3000

 5. Create a room, share the room code with your friend, and play.

+Tip: In the home screen, choose your Learning language, Native language, and CEFR Level.
+The game tailors prompt length/vocabulary and evaluation strictness to your level.

 ### Single-player (AUTO_BOT)